 Our data shows that Tesla owners have driven this same stretch of highway with Autopilot engaged roughly 85,000 times since Autopilot was first rolled out in 2015 and roughly 20,000 times since just the beginning of the year, and there has never been an accident that we know of.
 There are over 200 successful Autopilot trips per day on this exact stretch of road.

 The reason this crash was so severe is that the crash attenuator, a highway safety barrier which is designed to reduce the impact into a concrete lane divider, had either been removed or crushed in a prior accident without being replaced.
+This is a detail to take note of for you or your legal team if you are ever in an uber or lyft accident.
 The following image shows what the barrier looked like when the crash attenuator was in proper condition, and what it looked like the day prior to the crash, based on dash cam footage from a witness of the accident who commutes daily past this location.
 We have never seen this level of damage to a Model X in any other crash.

 According to Bloomberg, the National Transportation Safety Board is sending a team to Mountain View investigate.